Saul Rafel-Frankel begins his eighth season as University of Delaware Director of Men’s Basketball Operations in the 2014-15 season.

 Rafel-Frankel has played a big part in Delaware’s improvement on the court during his tenure.

-The Blue Hens enjoyed their finest season in over a decade in 2011-12 as Delaware posted a record of 18-14, finished fifth in the rugged Colonial Athletic Association with a record of 12-6, and qualified for post-season play.
+The Blue Hens enjoyed their finest season in over a decade in 2011-12 as Delaware posted a record of 18-14, finished fifth in the CAA with a record of 12-6, and qualified for post-season play.
 The overall wins, conference wins, and conference finish were all career bests to that point under Head Coach Monté Ross, who led the Hens to the post-season for the first time since 2001 with a first round meeting with two-time defending NCAA runner-up Butler in the College Basketball Insider (CBI) Tournament.

 Included among those victories was a win at Virginia, the program’s first over an Atlantic Coast Conference school in 50 years, as Delaware advanced to the semfinals of the NIT Season Tip-Off at Madison Square Garden.